adrianoes/soapui-oorsprongcountryinfo_api/README.md

 # Tips:

-- SoapUI can be trick at the first usage, but it is really helpfull to organize test suites and create test cases.
+- SoapUI can be tricky at the first usage, but it is really helpfull to organize test suites and create test cases.
 - Trust ChatGPT